julie-ng/antwort-cli/README.md

 # Antwort E-Mail Generator

 Author: Julie Ng
-Version 0.0.6 (November 2014)
+Version 0.0.8 (12 January 2015)

-### Speed up your email design and development workflow by automating repetitive tasks:
+### Speed up your email design and development workflow:

 - design in code with live preview of markup using Antwort's local development server
 - build html and inline css from multiple templates